Thérèse Oulton (born 1953) is an English painter.

 Born in Shropshire, Oulton studied in the late 1970s at Saint Martin's School of Art before going on to the Royal College of Art.

-Oulton's work is essentially abstract though her early work often resembles rocky landscapes.
-Later works, often executed in a thick impasto, are abstract compositions with complicated and carefully worked surfaces.
+Oulton's work is abstract.
+Her early work often resembles rocky landscapes.
+Her later works are often executed in a thick impasto.

 A number of Oulton's later works use multiple repeated images, often with slight variations between the repetitions.